avishek-mondal/digital-garden/docs/blog/posts/deep_learning/Some notes from implementing model agnostic meta learning.md

 The concept though is simple enough, and can be re-written in PyTorch for any generic `nn.Module` subclass

 Below is how I'd implement MAML at a high level using PyTorch.
 Some syntactical liberties have been taken, and this code won't necessarily work if you copy paste it.
-Even if it did, it is probably going to be slow, but you should be able to work around it by optimising individual components.
+Even if it did, it is probably going to be slow, but you should be able to work around it by optimizing individual components.

 ```python